November 25, 2020

 Qualified retirement plan contributions are allowable under Federal Accounting Rules (FAR).
 As a result, government contractors operating on a cost-plus basis can include ESOP contributions in their expense reimbursement submissions.
 This can significantly enhance the ESOP sponsor’s free cash flow.

-Passed by Congress at the pandemic’s onset, the legislation allows companies to carry back losses incurred in the 2018, 2019, and 2020 tax years.
+Passed by Congress at the pandemic’s onset, the CARES Act allows companies to carry back losses incurred in the 2018, 2019, and 2020 tax years.
 GovCon firms often have high payrolls.
 When they sponsor an ESOP, these companies can make annual plan contributions equivalent to 25% of payroll.
 The ESOP contributions create a non-cash expense that can offset or exceed a company’s current-year income.
 As the result, these net operating losses (NOLs) can be applied against a firm’s income in prior years and generate tax refunds.

 An ESOP sale often represents a path forward, rather than a way out, for selling shareholders.
 Many maintain meaningful roles with their firms and continue to build their business legacies.
 Meanwhile, employee-owned firms benefit from stronger staff engagement, higher retention rates, and a stronger value proposition in the hiring market.

 In the highly competitive world of government contracting, these intangible benefits can be just as meaningful as an ESOP’s financial appeal.